SophieDufrane/PP1_My_Website/README.md

 - __Portfolio Page__

-    - The portfolio page is composed with several blocs with a title and a visual for each project.
+    - The portfolio page is composed with several blocs with a title, a short sentence to introduce the project and a visual.
-    - The images will open the project pages when clicked.
+    - The images will open the project pages when clicked (website page).
-    - The forst project being the current Website and currently the only real project.
-The others are only visuals to illustrate how the page will look like.
+    - The first project is the current Website and the only real project.
+The others are only visuals from **Freepik** to illustrate how the page will look.

 ![Portfolio](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_portfolio.png)